bmhaynie/high-branch/_beer/big-sister.md

 alt:
 availability: Keg
 bitterness: Moderate
-description: This beer is loaded with hops and stands at 8% ABV.
-The IBUs are there but the perceived bitterness is subdued and thanks to a touch of oats in the recipe it drinks incredibly smooth.
+description: This beer is loaded with Amarillo, Columbus, and Simcoe hops.
+It stands at 8% ABV but you can't tell while drinking it.
+Thanks to a touch of oats in the recipe it drinks incredibly smooth.
 gravity: '1.070'
 hops:
 ibu: 65